Mount Morgan remediation project

 The Mount Morgan mine remains an area of historical interest.
 Approximately half of the site is listed on either the Queensland Heritage Register or the National Trust of Australia (Queensland) Register.

 The site includes Fireclay Caverns excavated between 1906 and 1927 for clay to supply local brick making.
-Fossilised dinosaur footprints and trackways were discovered in the limestone ceiling of the caverns in the 1950s.
+Fossilised early Jurassic-aged dinosaur footprints and trackways were discovered in the limestone ceiling of the caverns in the 1950s.

 Photo gallery